qri-io/qri/config/readme.md

 **We strongly recommend you don't change your privkey, ID, and peername.**

-Created and cpdated are the timestamps that your profile was created and updated.
+Created and updated are the timestamps that your profile was created and updated.
 These will be set automatically, we suggest you don't change these either.

 Type, email, name, description, homeurl, color, twitter, and profile and poster photo we strongly encourage you to update!